homiedopie/beberlei.de/drafts/service_layers_mistakes__no_central_dispatching.rst

         }
     }

 This is quickly getting out of hands with the number of services needed and you will not have fun testing this for example.
 This approach violates the Single-Responsibility-Princple (SRP) doing way too much non-related operations.
+Think about having to do this in every method of your service layer and you can already see this leads to lots of spagetti-code.

 Using the Decorator Pattern
 ---------------------------